-At Arts & Business NI, we are very proud of our hugely impactful Board Matching Programme which we have been running for 30+ years.
+At Arts & Business NI, we are very proud of our hugely impactful Board Matching and Placement Programme which we have been running for 30+ years.

-Our board matching programme places young professionals, seasoned executives and strategic thinkers from our business member pool onto the Boards of local arts organisations.
+Our board matching programme places up-and-coming leaders, seasoned executives and strategic thinkers from our business member pool onto the Boards of local arts organisations.

 Our participants undergo in-depth, arts focused, governance training before being introduced to boards.
 Our aim is to achieve a win/win situation- we take our time to understand the interests, skills and drivers of each individual applicant before matching them with an arts Board.
 The arts organisations tap into the specialist skill set of their newest board member and their associated networks.

 Young Leaders on Arts Boards - our programme for people in the earlier stages of their careers, ages 21 - 35

 Business Leaders on Arts Boards - programme for more senior, experienced managers or retired individuals

 To apply for our 2023 Business Leaders or Young Leaders on Arts Boards programme, please complete the application forms which can be found at the links above and return via email to email@example.com along with your CV by 12pm Monday 31 July 2023.
 Successful applicants will be invited to attend interview in August 2023.